Appendix to the assessing fitness to drive guide for medical professionals.

 During the therapeutic procedure of epilepsy medication being withdrawn by a medical practitioner, the risk of further epileptic seizures should be noted from a medicolegal point of view.

-If an epileptic seizure does occur, the patient will need to satisfy driving licence regulations before resuming driving and will need to be counselled accordingly.
+If an epileptic seizure does occur, the patient will need to meet the medical standards before resuming driving and will need to be counselled accordingly.

 It is clearly recognised that withdrawal of epilepsy medication is associated with a risk of seizure recurrence.
 A number of studies have shown this, including a randomised study of withdrawal in patients in remission conducted by the Medical Research Council’s study group on epilepsy drug withdrawal.
 This study showed a 40% increased risk of seizure associated with the first year of withdrawal compared with continued treatment.